danalite/autool/README.md

 ## Usage
 ### Install new apps
 - We provide some experimental apps that you can install to your OS.
+You should clone the `apps` repo into your desktop.

 ```bash
 # go to desktop